See the Sights

 Government n The third Nebraska State Capitol, 1445 K Street, was designed by Bertram Grosvenor Goodhue and was completed in 1932 after a decade of construction.
 Artists of various mediums are featured heavily throughout the building and guided tours are available daily.
 See page 47 for more about the capitol.

 The Governor’s Mansion at 1425 H Street is across from the State Capitol building, and public tours are available on Thursdays by appointment only.
-Plan ahead if you want to see inside, or take a short walk from the Capitol to view the grounds.
 For more information go to governor.nebraska.gov/governors-residence.

 Kennard House, 1627 H Street, is the oldest surviving building in Lincoln and is located near the Capitol and Governor’s Mansion.
-It was built by Nebraska’s first Secretary of State and is now a memorial that is open by appointment only.
+It was built by Nebraska’s first Secretary of State, Thomas P Kennard.
+It is currently closed to tours but the building itself is beautiful.
 For more information go to history.nebraska.gov/visit/thomas-p-kennard-state-historic-site.

-Museums – William Jennings Bryan’s Home, Fairview, at 4900 Sumner Street was built 13 years after Kennard House.
+Museums n William Jennings Bryan’s Home, Fairview, at 4900 Sumner Street was built 13 years after Kennard House.
 Bryan’s home has been restored and now houses a museum on its ground level floor.
-It is part of the Bryan East Campus complex and requires tours be scheduled 48 hours in advance.
+It is part of the Bryan East Medical Campus complex and requires tours be scheduled 48 hours in advance.
+Hope it’s the only part of Bryan you’ll need to visit.

 University of Nebraska State Museum – Morrill Hall at 645 N. 14th Street, is very popular in Nebraska.
-For a small admissions fee, you can see full time exhibits: Nebraska Wildlife, Paleontology of Nebraska, First Peoples of the Plains and Cherish Nebraska (a celebration of Nebraska’s natural heritage).
+For a small admissions fee, you can see full time exhibits: Nebraska Wildlife, Paleontology of Nebraska, First Peoples of the Plains and Cherish Nebraska.
 You can also check their website to find out about rotating and temporary exhibits.
 There are frequently interactive activities and fun events as well!
 For more information go to page 56 or visit www.museum.unl.edu.

-The Nebraska History Museum, 131 Centennial Mall North, concentrates more on the people and historic events of Nebraska.
-This difference makes it well worth visiting it also.
-Go to history.nebraska.gov/museum for more information.
+The Nebraska History Museum, 131 Centennial Mall North, concentrates more on the people and historic events of Nebraska specifically.
+This difference makes it well worth visiting also.
+Go to history.nebraska.gov/museum for more information or to see their online only exhibits.

 Lincoln is also home to the American Historical Society of Germans from Russia at 631 D Street.
 More than just a museum, this is the international headquarters of the international Society of Germans from Russia.
 Lincoln has been a relocation hub for hundreds of immigrants and this celebrates one of the influential groups that came here.
 Visit ahsgr.org for more information.